 Time Away from Work

-Vacation Time and Holidays
+PTO and Holidays

-The company provides a variety of time-away-from-work benefits, including vacation time and holidays.
+The company provides a variety of time-away-from-work benefits, including paid time off (PTO) and holidays.
 For information about the policies in effect at your location, contact your Human Resources office.